 - Contusions.
 Bruising of the foot can vary in severity from simple discoloration and tenderness that heal in a single day to deep bone bruises which demand months of recovery.
 Contusions are common as an addition to nearly any other injury.

 - Fractures.
 With over 26 bones in each foot, there’s plenty of potential for fractures as a result of traumatic force.
 Overuse can also frequently trigger less serious stress fractures.

 - Dislocations.
-A type of injury in which the bone ends of a joint are forced out of place, deforming and immobilizing the joint.
+This is a type of injury in which the bone ends of a joint are forced out of place, deforming and immobilizing the joint.
 Dislocations often damage adjacent tissues, especially if corrected poorly.

 - Crush injury.
-Injuries resulting from an object compressing your foot, common in natural disasters, accidents, and deliberate attacks.
-These can have serious complications such as crush syndrome and compartment syndrome, potentially limb- or life-threatening conditions.
+Crush injuries result from an object compressing your foot.
+This injury is common in natural disasters, accidents, and deliberate attacks.
+They can have serious complications, such as crush syndrome and compartment syndrome — potentially limb- or life-threatening conditions.